How-to: Import and assign company cards from CSV file

 8) Uploading expenses for cardholders in subsequent months

 Before you upload additional card transactions for existing cardholders, navigate to Settings > Domains > [Domain Name] > Company Cards and click [Update all cards].
 Then, use the Reconciliation Dashboard to make sure there's no overlap between existing card transactions and the new card transactions.
-This is mainly to avoid duplicates.
+Unless your upload spreadsheet includes an "external id" column we will import duplicates, so you will want to delete the duplicates from your spreadsheet before upload.
 Once you confirm the date range, follow these steps:

 - Each time you upload additional card transactions, be sure to follow step 1 and 2 from this post.